Babi Yar: Further massacres

 In the months that followed, thousands more were seized and taken to Babi Yar where they were shot.
 It is estimated that more than 100,000 residents of Kyiv of all ethnic groups, mostly civilians, were murdered by the Nazis there during World War II.
-A concentration camp was also built in the area.
+The Syrets concentration camp was also built in the area, which was notorious for its cruelty and execution of three Dynamo Kyiv football players who played in the Match of Death.

 Mass executions at Babi Yar continued until the Nazis evacuated the city of Kyiv.
 On 10 January 1942 about 100 captured Soviet sailors were executed there after being forced to disinter and cremate the bodies of previous victims.
 In addition, Babi Yar became a place of execution of residents of five Gypsy camps.
 Patients of the Ivan Pavlov Psychiatric Hospital were gassed and then dumped into the ravine.
 Thousands of other Ukrainians were murdered at Babi Yar.
 Ukrainian poet and activist Olena Teliha and her husband, and renowned bandurist Mykhailo Teliha, were murdered there on 21 February 1942.
-Also murdered in 1941 was Ukrainian activist writer Ivan Rohach, his sister, and his staff.
+Also murdered in 1941 were Ukrainian activist writer Ivan Rohach, his sister, and his staff.

 Upon the Soviet liberation of Kyiv in 1943, Soviet officials led Western journalists to the site of the massacres and allowed them to interview survivors.
 Among the journalists were Bill Lawrence of The New York Times and Bill Downs of CBS.
 Downs described in a report to Newsweek what he had been told by one of the survivors, Efim Vilkis: